dhunganaPradeep/Portfolio/README.md

 ## Technologies Used

-- Javascript frameworks : React(for structure) and Node(for interactive elements)
+- Javascript frameworks : Gatsby(React based framework for structure) and Node(for interactive elements)

 ## 🛠 Installation & Set Up